rustwasm/book/src/game-of-life/implementing.md

 }
 ```

-To access the cell at a given row and column, we use translate the row and
+To access the cell at a given row and column, we translate the row and column
-column into an index into the cells vector, as described earlier:
+into an index into the cells vector, as described earlier:

 ```rust
 impl Universe {